I let it go on for three years. I’d feel sick or exhausted and tell myself to suck it up, be a good mom, and complete the tasks on my to-do list.

 Two friends wrestled with Lyme for ten years before getting a diagnosis.
 Another was bitten by several ticks in her childhood and struggled through her teens before finally being diagnosed as an adult.

-Delayed diagnosis is common with Lyme—it’s one of the reasons I launched this website.
+Delayed diagnosis is common with Lyme—it’s one reason it’s one reason I launched this website.

 All the signs point to October 26, 2015, as my initial infection date.
 But it’s possible—even probable—I was reinfected later.